grantseltzer/blog/content/blog/global-noinline.md

 Now we see the improvement!
 In this case we're only using instructions towards the complexity limit for the sake of making a function call, no matter how big that function is.

 The verifier really only cares that a program will halt, it doesn't set a complexity limit for the sake of setting a limit.
 As such, if it knows that a function independently will always halt, calling it a limited number of times will not affect its quality of doing so.

+While this helps us as bpf developers get through verifier restrictions, there is a notable trade off of global functions which is that it can lead to programs that are less efficient.
+This is because you need to re-check the properties of arguments for each function call.
+Even though they don't increase the instruction count from the verifier's perspective, they do still get run and therefore add runtime overhead every time the function is called.
+Use this knowledge to your advantage, and be aware of all the trade-offs.